Aadhaar: Legality of sharing data with law enforcement

 In 2013 in Goa the CBI was trying to solve the case of a rape of a schoolgirl.
 It approached a Goa local court saying that they had acquired some fingerprints from the scene that could be matched with the UIDAI database.
 The court asked the UIDAI to hand over all data of all persons in Goa to the CBI.

-The UIDAI appealed in the Bombay High Court saying that accepting such a request would set precedent for more such requests.
+The UIDAI appealed in the Bombay High Court saying that accepting such a request would set a precedent for more such requests.
 The High Court rejected the argument and on 26 February 2014 in an interim order directed Central Forensic Science Laboratory (CFSL) to study the technological capability of the database to see if it could solve such a crime.
 The UIDAI then appealed in the Supreme Court.
-It argued that the chance of a false positive was 0.057% and with 60 crore (600 million) people in its database it would result in hundreds of thousands of false results.
+It argued that the chance of a false positive was 0.057% and with 600 million people in its database, it would result in hundreds of thousands of false results.

 On 24 March 2014, the Supreme Court restrained the central government and the UIDAI from sharing data with any third party or agency, whether government or private, without the consent of the Aadhaar-holder in writing.
 Vide another interim order dated 16 March 2015, the Supreme Court of India has directed that the Union of India and States and all their functionaries should adhere to the order passed by this court on 23 September 2013.
 It observed that some government agencies were still treating Aadhaar as mandatory and asked all agencies to issue notifications clarifying that it was not.

 On 26 September 2018, the Supreme Court ruled that Section 57 of the Aadhaar Act was unconstitutional, meaning that private entities cannot compel their customers to provide their Aadhaar number as a condition of service to verify their identity, specifically citing requiring it for bank accounts, school admissions, and mobile phone service as examples of unlawful use cases.
 However, it did uphold its requirement for income tax filing and welfare programmes.

 Land allotment dispute

 In September 2013 the Delhi Development Authority accepted a complaint from the activist group India Against Corruption and cancelled a land allotment to the UIDAI.
 The land was previously owned by BSNL, and MTNL had also laid claims on it.
 It had an estimated ₹9 billion value but had been allotted to the UIDAI at a very cheap rate.

-The issue of constructing the UIDAI HQs and UIDAI Regional Office building in Delhi was resolved with Department of Telecom (DoT), following which the Ministry of Urban Development issued a notification on 21 May 2015 clearing the titles of the land in favour of the UIDAI, including projected land use.
+The issue of constructing the UIDAI HQs and UIDAI Regional Office building in Delhi was resolved with the Department of Telecom (DoT), following which the Ministry of Urban Development issued a notification on 21 May 2015 clearing the titles of the land in favour of the UIDAI, including projected land use.